Noise Phobic Program: From Fearful to Relaxed

 This complete course is $119.
 This includes all of the coursework, video lessons, informative handouts, techniques, and instructor access to change your dog’s behavior in a positive way.

-You’ll get unlimited email access and generous phone consults with an expert instructor to keep you successfully moving forward.
-In addition, topical discussions about the lessons, complete the learning experience.
+You’ll get unlimited email access with an expert instructor for 6 months to keep you successfully moving forward.

 The Dog Nerds’ instructors have the skill, experience, credentials, and patience to help you with your problems and questions.
 Included on the team are a board certified veterinary behaviorist and two certified professional trainers…Meet the team here.